MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/understanding-fully-trusted-forms.md

 ### Digitally Signing a Form Template to Create a Fully Trusted Form

-Digitally signing a form template enables you to deploy a fully trusted form template by e-mail or on a Web server, such as a server that is running Microsoft SharePoint Foundation.
+Digitally signing a form template enables you to deploy a fully trusted form template by email or on a Web server, such as a server that is running Microsoft SharePoint Foundation.
 Use the steps in the following three procedures to make a form fully trusted by specifying full trust for the form, signing it digitally, and then publishing it.

 #### To digitally sign a form template